Simone Dallamano

 Simone Dallamano (born 25 November 1983) is a former Italian footballer who last played as a defender for L'Aquila in Serie C.

 Club career

 Dallamano started his career at his native club Brescia.
-After three season loaned to Serie C1 and Serie C2 clubs, he played his first Serie A match on 19 September 2004 in his return to Brescia.
+After three seasons loaned to Serie C1 and Serie C2 clubs, he played his first Serie A match on 19 September 2004 in his return to Brescia.

 In January 2013, Dallamano joined Cesena on free transfer on a six-month contract.
 He picked no.4 shirt vacated by Daniele Forte.

 On 31 August 2013, Dallamano joined L'Aquila.

 International career

 Along with teammate Marco Zambelli, Dallamano was called up to the Italy national under-21 team; he obtained three caps between 2004 and 2005 at international youth level.